-(This article contains affiliate links to Mountain Rose Herbs, Bramble Berry and Amazon.
+(This site contains affiliate links.
 If you click on one and make a purchase, I earn a small commission for sending a customer their way.
-This costs you nothing extra, but helps support this website and lets me keep doing what I do.
+This helps support the costs of running a website and lets me keep doing what I do.
 Thank you!)

 Goldenrod Soap Recipe:

 - 12 oz (340 g) goldenrod infused olive oil